 The Early Years Foundation Stage

 All children will follow a curriculum consisting of the ‘development matters’ stages of the Early Years Foundation Stage.
 In time, the early learning goals are introduced and our goal is to support children in meeting these by the time they leave the Foundation Stage and enter Key Stage One.
-Careful planning enables the children to make maximum progress in the seven areas of learning:

 The children’s skills are constantly being assessed in each area of learning.
 By doing this the teacher can provide opportunities to extend learning in areas needed and to plan for the interests of the children.
 Our reception children join in with the rest of the school and enjoy becoming a part of our exciting community.